xmatters/xm-labs-sitescope/README.md

 * [SiteScope Mapping File](xMatters) - The JSON mapping file for SiteScope

 # How it works
 SiteScope uses Action Alerts that are capable of performing HTTP Rest Web Service calls to xMatters to generate an xMatters alert.
+The Action Alerts are configured to run based on trigger conditions in SiteScope.

 # Installation
-To begin, download the integration zip file attached to this article and extract it to a location on your local machine.
-Some of the instructions in this article reference specific folders within the extracted integration archive.

 ## xMatters set up
 ### Create a REST user account
-INSERT PIC FOR CREATION OF USER
+*First Name:* SiteScope
+*Last Name:* Rest Web Service
+*User ID:* sitescope
+*Roles:* REST Web Service User

-### Assign permissions to the Communication Plan and Form
+### Assign permissions to the Communication Plan, Form, and Endpoint
-* On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Access Permissions
-* Add the REST User created above
+1. On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Access Permissions, and then add the xMatters REST User created.
-* On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Forms
-* Click the Web Service drop-down menu for the SiteScope form
-* Select Sender Permissions then add the REST User created above
+2. On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Forms.
+Click the Web Service drop-down menu for the SiteScope form, select Sender Permissions, and then add the xMatters REST User created.
-* From within the Forms page, click the Integration Builder tab
-* From within the Integration Builder page select Edit Endpoints and add the REST User Created
+3. From within the Forms page, click the Integration Builder tab, select Edit Endpoints, and then add the xMatters REST User created.

 ## HP SiteScope